raymondlo84/openvino-paddlepaddle-demo/README.md

 ```

 ### Step 4 - Execute the Jupyter Notebooks
 Enable the virtual environment, and also the OpenVINO environment.
 Then, execute the jupyter lab.
+These steps are required if a new session is used (i.e., the terminal was closed or restarted).

 ```sh
 #For Linux and Mac
 source openvino_env/bin/activate